afs202005277/JetpackJoyride/docs/README.md

 ## Known Code Smells And Refactoring Suggestions

-These are the smells we have either not found a solution for or fixing them would result in unreadable code.

 ### Large Class

 The Controller class contains many attributes, however, since this is the class the client it makes sense for the existent of these attributes.